Victorian Marmalade - Dwyne (Dwine) Genealogy & Personal Site

 5. Remove from heat, drain off and retain liquid, allow to cool.

 8. Cut peel into suitable size strips/bits and place in jam pot.
+We use all of the peel, you may want less.

 10. Add 1000g of sugar, mix, then bring to a boil.
 Stir frequently.